 I'm not sure what services I need.
 Where do I start?

-Our Eating Disorder Team lead, Dr. Sarah Long loves talking with prospective clients. or their team, if they are unsure where to start or are deciding between different interventions.
+Our Eating Disorder Team Coordinator, Dr. Sarah Long loves talking with prospective clients or their team.
+Especially if they are unsure where to start and/or are deciding between different interventions.
 She is passionate about making sure clients understand their options, as well as assisting a person in connecting with community providers skilled in eating disorder care.

 Prospective clients have the option of either scheduling a free of charge 30 minute consult or a full appointment if they feel that they would like to dive in a bit more.